Natural extensions of embeddable semigroup actions: Natural extensions

-\begin{remark} In Definition \ref{def:natural_extension}, one would expect the natural extension $\Gextension$ to be the ``smallest'' possible $\receivingSgroup$-extension of the $S$-action $\alpha$, in some sense.
-An intuitive way to formalize this idea would be to prove that the map $\varphi\colon \GextensionSet' \to \GextensionSet$ induced by another extension $\Gextension'$ is surjective, thus coinciding with the classical notion of natural extension, but it turns out this is not always the case; see Example \ref{examp:problematic_extension}.
-In \S\ref{reversible_extensions} we discuss sufficient conditions to ensure this always happens; see Theorem~\ref{corollary:natural_ext_is_smallest}. \end{remark}
+\begin{remark} In Definition \ref{def:natural_extension}, one would expect the natural extension $\Gextension$ to be the ``smallest'' $\receivingSgroup$-extension of the $S$-action $\alpha$.
+An intuitive way to formalize this idea would be to prove that the unique morphism of $\receivingSgroup$-extensions $\varphi\colon \GextensionSet' \to \GextensionSet$ induced by another extension $\Gextension'$ is surjective, thus coinciding with the classical notion of natural extension, but it turns out this is not always the case.
+In \S\ref{sec4}, we discuss conditions to ensure this always happens. \end{remark}